 - Cyber Cafe: In this area students get to know each other and post general questions or FAQs.

 You can explore a public version of the Canvas Online/Hybrid Template.
-Please note, that links to Discussions in the Modules area will not work for you since you are not the teacher of this course.
+Please note, that links to Discussions in the Modules area will not work for you since you are not enrolled in the course.
 Should you click one of them, feel free to use your browser back button to return to the course template.
-You may request a copy of this template for your use or download a copy from Canvas Commons.
+The OCIA framework is included in the modules section of all Canvas courses.
+For more information on how to customize this, schedule a 1-on-1 consultation with an instructional designer.